Mixed martial arts champ Angela Lee in Hawaii car accident

 Sityodtong didn't immediately respond to a Facebook message from The Associated Press seeking comment.

 Lee is a former Hawaii state wrestling champion and the daughter of two martial arts instructors.
-She was born in Canada and raised in Hawaii by her South Korean mother and Singaporean father.
+She was born in Vancouver and raised in Hawaii by her South Korean mother and Singaporean father.

 Lee became the first female MMA world champion from Hawaii with a unanimous decision over Mei Yamaguchi in May 2016.
 She was scheduled to defend her title in a rematch against Yamaguchi later this month.